cityjson/extensions/README.md

 We welcome contributions from the community!
 If you have questions or suggestions:

-- **Open an Issue**: For bugs, questions, or feature requests
+- **Open an issue**: For bugs, questions, or feature requests
-- **Start a Discussion**: For broader topics or design questions
+- **Start a discussion**: For broader topics or design questions
-- **Submit a Pull Request**: To add a new Extension or improve existing ones
+- **Submit a pull request**: To add a new Extension or improve existing ones

 ## License

 The registry itself is maintained by the CityJSON community.
 Each Extension in the registry is licensed according to its own LICENSE file.